inveniosoftware/docs-invenio-rdm/docs/operate/customize/record_deletion.md

 * Have an internal process which you would prefer users use rather than deleting records.
 For example, replacing the file for a user via email instead of deleting the record.
 * Have introduced a new feature that the user might not be familiar with.
 For example, DOIs are now optional in your instance and can be changed by editing the record.

-For all these cases, you can redirect the user by defining a checklist which will be present to the user the alternative behaviour.
+For all these cases, you can redirect the user by defining a checklist which will present the correct behaviour to the user.

 ```python
 RDM_IMMEDIATE_RECORD_DELETION_CHECKLIST = [